Group,Of,Young,People,Sitting,At,A,Cafe,,Talking,And

 Tech-Centric Study Rooms

 Students need a perfect place where they can work — either in groups or as individuals — free from distraction.
 Common rooms or dorm rooms are often filled with interruptions, which is why universities have made a concerted effort to not only add a study lounge or individual study rooms to campus housing, but to add smart features that improve learning, collaboration, and focus.
-Here are a few examples of technology that is often included in these spaces:
+Here are a few examples of technology that are often included in these spaces:

 • Sound proofing